 Many rock bands took a somewhat related approach even as much rock music became less and less obviously blues-derived.
 During the grunge era of the 1990s, one common device for rock bands was to sing in a minor key but accompany it with all major chords.
-You wouldn’t think a style known for its gloomy outlook would have included more major chords to minor keys, but that is in fact what happened.
+You wouldn’t think a style known for its gloomy outlook would have added more major chords to minor keys, but that’s what happened.
 The basic principle was the same as we discussed in the Animals example – the roots of the chords all tended to have a fairly obvious relationship to a key, but the other notes of the chords did not.

 Here’s an example, from Nirvana’s “Heart-Shaped Box,” from 1993.
 (Nirvana played the song with their guitars tuned down a half-step; we’ll discuss the song as they seem to have conceptualized it, in A minor, rather than in the trickier key of Ab minor.)